idyll-lang/idyll-loader-component/README.md

 var Loader = require('idyll-loader-component')
 var IdyllComponent = require('idyll-component')

-class PlotlyComponent extends IdyllComponent {
+class FeatureComponent extends IdyllComponent {
   doSomethingComplex = () => {
     // this is executed only *after* the cdn script
     // has been loaded *and* when you're within 100